mnane34/myDrivers-L298N-STM32/README.md

 # 🖥️ Test Highlights

-You can easily test the HCSR-04 Sensor using the following code snippet
+You can easily test the HCSR-04 sensor using the following code snippet

 <pre><code class="language-c">#include "main.h"
 #include "HCSR-04.h"